98Miquelle11/sql/PasjaInformatyki/Part1/README.md

 4. Create database **"quiz"** (I have already created it by VS Code, using statements visible in **query.sql** file).
 Go to **Databases**, then write **quiz** in *Database name* field.
 Choose desirable method of comparing inscriptions, in *"utf8"* format.
 Then click **Create**,
 5. Move to your **quiz** database. *Table name:* pytania, *Number of columns:* 7,
-6. Edit structure of this database:
+6. Fill the fields of this structure:

    1. *Name:* id (make it primary key: *Index:* PRIMARY, then click "Go"), *Type:* INT, switch on AUTO_INCREMENT (MySQL is counting by itself, which number of record are we putting into this table),
    2. *Name:* tresc, *Type:* TEXT, *Collation:* utf8_polish_ci,